coma64/nextcloud-notes-api/README.md

 ## Todo

-- [ ] remove Note.from_dict and use kwarg only init
+- [x] remove Note.from_dict and use init with keyword args instead
 - [x] add NotesApi docs
 - [ ] update Note tests
 - [ ] use new type hints (List -> Sequence)